Sealing And Protecting Slate Shower Tiles

 By Troy Cantini

 The best sealer to use for sealing a slate tile shower is a high quality water based impregnating sealer.
 Slate tiles are extremely porous and need to be sealed with a quality sealer that has a large solids content.
 The large solids content of quality impregnating sealers will ensure that the sealer will effectively fill the voids in the porous slate stone.
-Cheap impregnating sealers will quickly become absorbed by the porous slate and their low solids content will do nothing to protect the slate tiles from the damaging effects of a shower.
+Cheap impregnating sealers will quickly become absorbed by the porous slate and their low solids content will do little to protect the slate.
 A quality water based impregnating sealer will protect the slate tiles while still allowing the slate to breath in its natural state.
-A properly breathing stone tile such as slate will evaporate water and water vapors from inside the stone and this ensures that the stone will exist in its natural most healthy state.
+A properly breathing slate tile will evaporate water and water vapors from inside the stone.
+This ensures that the stone will get wet in the shower and dry between showers to exist in its natural most healthy state.

 Use the saturated sealer towel to continually apply the sealer to a slate tile shower wall for 5-10 minutes.
 Some of the sealer will probably drip down to the shower floor but this is to be expected when sealing a slate shower.
-You will also probably have to re-saturate your towel a few times while sealing the slate tile shower wall because the porous slate will absorb a lot of sealer.
-Continually apply the sealer to the entire slate tile shower wall and be careful to not allow the sealer to dry on the surface of the shower wall that you are sealing.
+You will also probably have to re-saturate your towel with sealer a few times while sealing the slate shower walls because the porous slate will absorb a lot of sealer.
+Continually apply the sealer to the entire slate tile shower wall and be careful to not allow the sealer to dry on the surface of the shower walls while your are sealing the slate.

 After you are done saturating the slate tile shower wall for the entire 5-10 minutes then it is important to wipe off all the excess sealer from the slate tile surfaces and the grout.
 You do not want the sealer to dry on the surface of the slate tiles or grout.
 The inherent porous nature of slate makes it unlikely that a sealer residue will be allowed to form on the surface of the slate tiles.
 You still do not want any pools of sealer to dry on the surface of the slate tiles or on the grout.